What Is The Best Hemp Oil For Dogs?

 For the most part, cannabis products—whether from federally legal hemp or still federally illegal marijuana—are not FDA regulated, leaving plenty of room for suspicious production methods and dubious business practices.

-8 Consumer Tips To Buying The Best Quality CBD Oil For Your Dog:
+8 Consumer Tips to Buying CBD Oil for Your Dog:

 - The cannabinoid profile tells you the amount and concentration of each cannabinoid present (CBD/THC/CBDa, etc.).

-- Similar to the cannabinoid profile, the presence of a terpene profile indicate the quality and potential efficacy of the product.
+- Similar to the cannabinoid profile, the presence of a terpene profile indicates the quality and potential efficacy of the product.

 - The elemental analysis is vital for determining the presence of heavy metals, such as lead, in the product.